-Patellar height measurement becomes important in diagnosis of patella alta and patella baja.
+Patellar height measurement becomes important in the diagnosis of patella alta and patella baja.

 Patella alta is a condition where the patella is high riding than its normal position.

-Patella baja refers to low lying position of patella.
+Patella baja refers to low lying position of the patella.

 Both conditions have been discussed separately.

-Measurement of patellar height can confirm or rule out presence of patellar height anomalies.
+Measurement of patellar height can confirm or rule out the presence of patellar height anomalies.

 Following methods are used commonly